fazlearefin/ubuntu-dev-machine-setup/README.md

 - **role: base**
   - mount `/tmp` on tmpfs (reduce SSD read writes and increase SSD lifespan; no leftover files on system shutdown)
-  - set default system editor to vi instead of nano
+  - set default system editor to vim instead of nano
   - enable ufw firewall but open ssh port with rate limiting
   - disable system crash reports
   - tune system swappiness so that swapping is greatly reduced